 What is Swing Trading?

 Swing Trading is a strategy where a trader purchases a financial instrument and holds onto it anywhere from a few days to a couple of months.
 Over this period of time, a swing trader will carefully observe chart trends and patterns to sell at a moment they believe is the most profitable, thus capturing gains off of short term price movements.
 Traders who utilize this trading strategy primarily apply concepts of Technical Analysis to discover trading opportunities due to the short term nature of the trades.
 Swing Traders may still employ Fundamental Analysis as well to enhance the overall analysis.
 Here at Above the Green Line we have developed our system based on Three Rules.
-Current Open positions along with our Watchlist and Closed Positions can be accessed below:
+Current Open positions along with our Watch List and Closed Positions are accessed below:

 Swing Trading is one of the most popular trading styles employed by traders.
 Since the goal of Swing Trading is to capture a chunk of a price movement, the process of trading a financial instrument is quite active yet also very temporary.
 Once a Swing Trader has finished with a particular financial instrument, they quickly move on to the next.
 The type of position a Swing Trader may enter into depends on their strategy.
 Some Swing Traders may have a taste for risk, while others may enjoy a more steady purchase.
 Nevertheless, each Swing Trader involves themselves heavily in the process of identifying potential price movements, entering the trade, and hopefully profiting.

 If Swing Trading sounds appealing, you will want to make sure you are familiar with Technical Analysis.
 As previously discussed, Swing Traders primarily employ Technical Analysis due to the short-term nature of the trades.
-In short, Technical Analysis aims to determine the future price of a stock by examing the market activity surrounding a financial instrument such as price history, trading volumes, etc.
+In short, Technical Analysis aims to determine the future price of a stock by examining the market activity surrounding a financial instrument such as price history, trading volumes, etc.

 In addition to having a grasp on Technical Analysis, an aspiring Swing Trader should assess their trades using a Risk/Reward Ratio.
 The Risk/Reward Ratio is a method used by traders to evaluate the potential profit in relation to each dollar they risk.
-An important component of the Risk/Reward Ratio is a Stop-Loss, which can be best described as a set price at which stock (or any financial instrument) will automatically sell.
+An important component of the Risk/Reward Ratio is a Sell-Stop-Loss, which can be best described as a set price at which stock (or any financial instrument) will automatically sell.

 Picking The Right Financial Instruments and Taking Action In The Right Market